vignesh101/confluence_chat/README.md

 How it works
 ------------
 - On each question, the app searches Confluence across all spaces using CQL for relevant pages.
-- It fetches those pages' storage format, converts to text, chunks them, and upserts into Chroma.
+- It fetches those pages' storage format, converts to text, chunks them, and upserts into a FAISS index.
 - It then performs vector similarity search over the index, builds a context, and asks the LLM to answer.
 - The UI maintains chat history for context continuity and offers a "Start New Chat" action to clear history.

 Notes
 -----
 - If your Confluence base URL already ends with `/wiki`, it is respected.
 Otherwise the app targets `/wiki/rest/api` by default.
-- The app uses Chroma’s local persistent client.
-The `.chroma/` directory will be created in the project root.
+- The app uses a local persistent FAISS index.
+The `.faiss/` directory will be created in the project root (configurable via `FAISS_DIR`).
 - The built-in Chainlit "New chat" button also restarts the session; the action button in the chat is provided for convenience.
+- To see the Conversations (history) icon in the header, ensure Chainlit has a database configured.
+For local dev, you can set `CHAINLIT_DB_URL=sqlite:///./chainlit.db` before running `chainlit run ...`.
+The included `.chainlit/config.toml` attempts to order header buttons with Conversations after New Chat when supported by your Chainlit version.

 Troubleshooting
 ---------------